 - Pam: Pam is a super-strong healer support.
 Her Mama's Kiss Super sets up a healing turret to heal her and nearby allies with her Pulse Modulator Gadget adding extra healing benefits to this.
 Moreover, her Mama's Hug Star Power can heal herself and nearby allies with every normal attack.

 - Sandy: Don't let his sleep-deprived manner fool you, Sandy can immobilize opponents and heal allies.
 His Sandstorm Super summons a sandstorm that can hide allies for a period of time.
 Additionally, her Sweet Drams Gadget can stun enemies, and Healing Winds Star Power can heal allies with her Super.

-These are the slightly below-average Brawlers: Barley and Gale.
-They're both decent Brawlers, no doubt, but they have highly situational abilities that sometimes do not necessarily synergize well with other Brawlers.
+Barley and Gale are B-tier brawlers who perform slightly below average in the current meta.
+They're both decent brawlers, no doubt, but they have highly situational abilities that sometimes do not necessarily synergize well with team compositions.

 - Barley: He's got extremely low HP, but has incredibly high damage output.
 As a support, he isn't as strong but can heal others for 500 HP per second with his Herbal Tonic Gadget.
 Barley can initiate battles with his Sticky Syrup Mixer and disperse enemies with his Last Call Super too.
 Those are what you need in a Support, but his low health means that he can barely stick around to activate them.
 Barley is similar to Poco in this sense.